-The funniest thing you will find that when your partner comes back home after the job and finds the house is in a mess the only question they will ask what were you doing the whole day.
+The funniest thing you will find is that when your partner comes back home after the job and finds the house in a mess, the only question they will ask is, “What were you doing the whole day?”

-After Stay-at-Home Moms do that entire job, you will find it becomes hard for society to pinpoint what she did the whole day.
+After you attend all housekeeping jobs, you will find it becomes hard for society to pinpoint what she did the whole day.

 - Inadequate finance